 A large number of organisations and associations have already joined the project and participated in its presentation: ItaliaCamp, the APRE Agency, Save The Children’s Sotto Sopra movement, the ANG inRadio network, the EuroPeers Italia network, Giovani per l’Unesco, the National Youth Council, ANCI Giovani, JA Italia, ANGI, Treno della Memoria, Terra del Fuoco Mediterranea, UNICEF Italia, Start-Net, L’Oreal, Fondazione Unipolis, Premio Italia Giovane, Fondazione Unipolis, One Day Group, the Open Source School, ESN Italia, Young United Nations Delegates, Youth20, Mondo Internazionale, Agrigento and Trapani Community Foundation, Terre des Hommes, Bottega del Terzo Settore, Women20, InventoLab, Randstad, CARISAP Foundation, Italia che cambia, SNAM Foundation, Casillo Foundation, Noi al Centro (Ashoka), Prime Minister, Humans to Humans, Teach for Italy, GAI, LegaCoop, Visionary Days, Network of Schools for Peace, Libera, La Fabbrica.
 Media partner of the project is “Change for The Future”.

-Ashoka Italia is a partner of Torino Social Impact for a series of projects including the construction of the Italian Ashoka Hot Spot, a legacy of the global summit that will be held in Torino in 2021.
-The global summit of Ashoka, the largest international network of social innovators, will be held in Turin from 1 to 3 December.
+Ashoka Italia is a partner of Torino Social Impact for a series of projects including the construction of the Italian Ashoka Hot Spot, a legacy of the global summit that was held in Torino in 2021.
+The global summit of Ashoka, the largest international network of social innovators, was indeed held in Turin on December 2.
 The Ashoka Changemaker Summit (ACMS) is the most relevant continental event where Ashoka brings together its fellows, supporters and partners.
 The ACMS connects a broad community of social entrepreneurs and leaders in business and philanthropy, disseminating inspiring examples and collaborating to develop strategies for social change.